 - Bookkeeping and financial statement preparation

 - Assisting with business or personal financial matters like mortgage or credit line loans

 - And much more: there is no shortage of duties, challenges, and problem solving to address

 In PART 2 of this series we will include discussions on projecting taxable income, calculating tax implications when switching jobs, choosing or switching entity types, and taking advantage of various deductions.

 In PART 3 we will go over estimated tax payments and avoiding tax penalties, scheduling estimated tax payments for the client, applying for or adjusting an existing installment payment plan with the taxing authorities, and planning for major life changes.

 If these topics interest you, please stay tuned to our communications over the month of May.

+Call (904) 330-1200 today to learn more about our offering of accounting services for individuals and businesses.
 As always, we are glad to answer any questions you might have.
-Get in touch with us any time.